 With the fall in trade unions, individual relationships between employers and their employees are on the rise.

 Engaging with your employees is vital if you want to make sure they stay happy and productive.
 We recommend putting yourself in your people's shoes and considering their:

+Develop a listening habit.
 When you next strike up a dialogue with your team, remember to listen to their answers.
 Effective, healthy and productive conversations involve listening, dialogue and problem solving.